Jazz for All Ages

 Riffs & Raps — Jazzin’ the Generations

 JazzBoston developed Riffs & Raps® — Jazzin’ the Generations at the request of the Boston Public Library, which was seeking a program focused on seniors but also designed to bridge the generation gap.
-Riffs & Raps III invites people of all ages to travel together on a live musical tour through time as the trio of Cheatham, Lowe, and Harris take audiences from the roots of jazz in blues and spirituals through the Great American Songbook and right on to the sounds of jazz today — complete with a rap by Cheatham.
+Riffs & Raps III invites people of all ages to travel together on a live musical tour through time as the trio of Cheatham, Lowe, and a guest pianist take audiences from the roots of jazz in blues and spirituals through the Great American Songbook and right on to the sounds of jazz today — complete with a rap by Cheatham.

 Interactive from start to finish, the program is designed to engage audiences as well as entertain them.
-Its three leaders combine careful planning with highly developed improvisatory skills to adjust for the different demographics they encounter at each location.
-Audiences of all ages participate by harmonizing, clapping or tapping the beat, and playing "the poor man's saxophone," straws bent to demonstrate the function of the reed.
+Its leaders combine careful planning with highly developed improvisatory skills to adjust for the different demographics they encounter at each location.
+Audiences of all ages participate by harmonizing, clapping or tapping the beat, and playing “the poor man’s saxophone” – straws bent to demonstrate the function of the reed.
 Informal conversations with the musicians follow each performance.